M-erb/merb.dev/src/content/blog/how-to-install-nginx-ubuntu.md

 Article series:
 1. How to install nginx on Ubuntu 👈 you are here
-2. <a href="/blog/how-to-host-sites-with-nginx-and-server-blocks" target="_blank">How to host sites with nginx and server blocks</a> 👈 you are here
+2. <a href="/blog/how-to-host-sites-with-nginx-and-server-blocks" target="_blank">How to host sites with nginx and server blocks</a>
 3. <a href="/blog/how-to-add-free-ssltsl-https-to-nginx-using-lets-encrypt" target="_blank">How to add FREE SSL/TSL and HTTPS to nginx using Let’s Encrypt</a>
-4. How to host nodejs with nginx using reverse proxy 🫥 coming soon!
+4. <a href="/blog/how-to-host-nodejs-with-nginx-using-reverse-proxy" target="_blank">How to host nodejs with nginx using reverse proxy</a>
-5. Nginx commands 🫥 coming soon!
+5. Nginx commands and configuration examples 🫥 coming soon!

 ## Step 1 – Install